top of page

 In Levels (1929), Kandinsky creates a hieroglyphic language, a kind of Rosetta Stone, and adds a grid to help the “reader” decipher the “text.”
 Striped (1934) and Delicate Accents (1935) continue this trend, but the apex of this period may be Succession (1935), which presents symbols on a grid reminiscent of musical notation.
 In the context of other worlds, Kandinsky is here exploring the notion known today as “It from Bit” (Wheeler).
 Reality is information.
 It is essentially a code; perceptions are merely clues to that code.

 Until recently, philosophers exploring the idea of ‘other worlds’ were limited by the notion that any viable world must be self-consistent.
 Beginning with Movement 1, Kandinsky rejects that assumption.
+After all, Emerson wrote that “…Consistency is the hobgoblin of little minds,” and literally no one has ever accused Kandinsky of having a ‘little mind.’

 Moving forward, Dominant Curve (1936) presents a chaotic variety of topologies, somehow co-existing harmoniously on the representational plane of a canvas.
 It suggests that a multiplicity of inconsistent realities may lie beneath the more routine world we accept as real.
 Those of us raised on Heisenberg, Godel, Bell, and Feynman will not find any of this the least bit surprising.
 Might it be that the treasured consistency we claim to find in our world is put there by us?

 Grouping (1937) continues to explore this theme; it explicitly shows these incongruous regions co-existing and in some strange way, perhaps even using that incongruity to reinforce one another.
+Could it be the case that meta-reality is the consistent interaction of many worlds, at least some of which lack internal consistency?

 Capricious Forms (1937) situates a foreground of perpetually moving and morphing organic entities in a static, rectilinear background.
 Kandinsky is using the elements of his multi-verse to construct a universe that reminds us, at least in some ways, of our familiar world.
-He may be suggesting that our rectilinear world is emergent from, or a special case of, the sub-structural multiverse.
+He may be suggesting that our rectilinear world is emergent from, or a special case of, this sub-structural multiverse.

 All of which leads naturally to Thirty, another 1937 piece, that suggests 30 unique solutions, some rectilinear, some organic, some musical, some hieroglyphic to the basic problems of ontology.
 Like M Theory, Thirty suggests that there may be more than one right answer to the riddle of cosmology.

 Finally, Around the Circle (1940) begins with a somewhat typical assemblage of unexpected ontological entities, all approximately coplanar.
 But then it adds a window which suggests a sort of “wormhole,” an escape into another far-off multiverse which is itself a collection of varied, yet perhaps subtly different, entities.
 From Kandinsky’s window, one can see into Carroll’s Looking-glass World.
+With this work, Kandinsky suggests that dimensional democracy may not only exist within worlds but also between worlds; the process of deconstructing classical reality could turn out to be infinitely regressive.

 Kandinsky avoids the temptation to offer his own systematic ontology; that is not the job of the artist.
 The role of the artist is to challenge “common sense,” to point out the unrecognized assumptions that underpin naïve realism and to suggest certain directions we might travel in pursuit of deeper truth.
 This Kandinsky did, brilliantly!